 I truly believe that all three, silence, solitude, and stillness are the pathways for slowing down that we need to breath deeply, to inspire.
 Then through drawing, we will be filled with inspiration, the life force that we need to live wholehearted, inspired lives, ones that transform us, our relationships, and our world.

-If you’re inspired to live more fully come check out my upcoming Creāre Workshops.
-Living Into Your Creative Potential, April 6th is all about finding your inspired pathways and how they can fuel your wholehearted life revolution!
-Finding Freedom and Authenticity, May 18th is a creative way to kick start moving past obstacles that are hindering your freedom in life.
+If you’re inspired to live more fully come check out my Creāre Workshops.
+Living Into Your Creative Potential, is all about finding your inspired pathways and how they can fuel your wholehearted life revolution!
 To learn more about Creāre, click on the link below.